Leander is a LAMDA trained actor, and published author.

 He won Best Actor (2001) and Best Supporting Actor (2002), at the OUDS New Writing Festival, and won the LAMDA poetry competition in 2003.
 He has worked extensively in theatre, most recently in The Two Noble Kinsmen and The Rover, at the RSC.
 His work on screen includes Captain America: The First Avenger, Atonement, Skins and a recurring role in Holby City.

-Leander recently appeared in episode 5 of the new series of Endeavour for ITV and played the Sheriff of Nottingham in Robin Hood at the Watermill Theatre.
-He is currently performing in The Tempest and Henry V at the Rose Theatre, York.
+Leander recently appeared in of Endeavour for ITV.
+He played the Sheriff of Nottingham in Robin Hood at the Watermill Theatre, and Ariel in The Tempest and Henry V at the Rose Theatre, York.

 Reviews for Leander as Ariel in The Temspest